The Best Early Access Strategy Games of 201923 Oct 2019 0

 Shellshock Live, however, adds its own wrinkles with an arsenal of weaponry that runs into the hundreds.
 Sure, some overlap and there are redundancies here and there, but this neon tank crusher roulettes the smorgasbord of ordnance through each game, making it potluck without the Worms-like pickups.
 There are also black holes, wormholes and laser fences that appear for a turn, then shift or disappear, adding to the chaos of the round.
 All of this is nested into a huge player progression tree, where there's all sorts of customisation.

-Despite being in Early Access, you could pick up Shellshock Live and be excused for thinking it was the final release.
+Despite being in Early Access since 2015, you could pick up Shellshock Live and be excused for thinking it was the final release.
 However, it gets frequent updates and love from the developer, so I suppose there's no harm in it sitting comfortably in Early Access.
 This is the Neon Nerds version of self-styled Mother of All Games, without the risk of diabetes.